 The most notable signs of toxicity are cardiovascular collapse and/or depression of the central nervous system.
 Hypotension can occur when the drug is administered rapidly by intravenous injection.
-Toxicity should be minimised by following the appropriate directions (see Dosage and Administration).
+Toxicity should be minimised by following the appropriate directions (see section 4.2).

 Cardiac disorders: Asystole/cardiac arrest, bradycardia, atrial and ventricular depression and hypotension have been observed.
 Severe cardiotoxic reactions and fatalities have been reported with atrial and ventricular conduction depression and ventricular fibrillation.
-Severe complications are most commonly encountered in the elderly or gravely ill patients (see Section 4.4 Special Warnings and Special Precautions for Use).
+Severe complications are most commonly encountered in the elderly or gravely ill patients (see section 4.4).

 Immune system disorders: Anaphylactoid reaction, anaphylaxis, drug rash with eosinophilia and systemic symptoms (DRESS).
 Several individual case reports have suggested that there may be an increased, although still rare, incidence of hypersensitivity reactions, including skin rash and hepatotoxicity, in black patients.
 Hypersensitivity syndrome has been reported and may in rare cases be fatal (including but not limited to, symptoms such as arthralgias, eosinophilia, fever, liver dysfunction, lymphadenopathy or rash and can be fatal), systemic lupus erythematosus, periarteritis nodosa and immunoglobulin abnormalities.